-Section 2: Assessment of Severity To be completed by Lead Investigator in consultation with head of area affected by the breach and DP Officer/FOI Officer Details of the IT systems, equipment, devices, records involved in the security breach: Details of information loss: What is the nature of the information lost?
+Section 2: Assessment of Severity To be completed by Lead Investigator in consultation with head of area affected by the breach and DP Officer Details of the IT systems, equipment, devices, records involved in the security breach: Details of information loss: What is the nature of the information lost?
 How much data has been lost?
 If laptop lost/stolen: how recently was the laptop backed up onto central IT systems?
 Is the information unique?
 Will its loss have adverse operational, research, financial legal, liability or reputational consequences for the Institute or third parties?
 How many data subjects are affected?
-Is the data bound by any contractual security arrangements e.g. to research sponsors?
+Is the data bound by any contractual security arrangements e.g., to research sponsors?
 What is the nature of the sensitivity of the data?
-Please provide details of any types of information that fall into any of the following categories: HIGH RISK personal data Sensitive personal data (as defined in the Data Protection Acts) relating to a living, identifiable individual's a) racial or ethnic origin; b) political opinions or religious or philosophical beliefs; c) membership of a trade union; d) physical or mental health or condition or sexual life; e) commission or alleged commission of any offence, or f) proceedings for an offence committed or alleged to have been committed by the data subject, the disposal of such proceedings or the sentence of any court in such proceedings. o Information that could be used to commit identity fraud such as personal bank account and other financial information and national identifiers, such as Personal Public Service Numbers (PPSNs) and copies of passports and visas; o Personal information relating to vulnerable adults and children; Detailed profiles of individuals including information about work performance, salaries

-or personal life that would cause significant

-damage or distress to that person if disclosed;

-0 Spreadsheets of marks or grades obtained by

-students, information about individual cases of

-student discipline or sensitive negotiations

-which could adversely affect individuals.

-0 Security information that would compromise

-the safety of individuals if disclosed.

-Ca tegory of incident (1, 2a, 2b or 3):
+Please provide details of any types of information that fall into any of the following categories: HIGH RISK personal data Sensitive personal data (as defined in the Data Protection Acts) relating to a living, identifiable individual's a) racial or ethnic origin; b) political opinions or religious or philosophical beliefs; c) membership of a trade union; d) physical or mental health or condition or sexual life; e) commission or alleged commission of any offence, or f) proceedings for an offence committed or alleged to have been committed by the data subject, the disposal of such proceedings or the sentence of any court in such proceedings. o Information that could be used to commit identity fraud such as personal bank account and other financial information and national and other financial information and national identifiers, such as Personal Public Service Numbers (PPSNs) and copies of passports and visas; Personal information relating to vulnerable adults and children; Detailed profiles of individuals including information about work performance, salaries or personal life that would cause significant damage or distress to that person if disclosed; Spreadsheets of marks or grades obtained by students, information about individual cases of student discipline or sensitive negotiations which could adversely affect individuals. • Security information that would compromise the safety of individuals if disclosed.
+Category of incident (1, 2a, 2b or 3): Reported to DP Officer on: If level 2b or level 3, date escalated by Lead Investigator to the Institute's Emergency Management Team (EMT)

-tegory of incident (1, 2a, 2b or 3): ported to DP Officer/FOI Officer on:

-If I

-Section 3: Action taken To be completed by DP Officer/FOI Officer
+Section 3: Action taken To be completed by DP Officer

-Incident number e.g. DBH/2016/001
+Incident number e.g., DBH/2016/001

 Report received by:

 On (date):

-Action taken by responsible officer/s :
+Action taken by responsible officer/s:

 Was incident reported to Gardaí?
 Yes/No

 If YES, notified on (date):

 Follow up action required/recommended:

-Reported to DP Officer/FOI Officer on (date):
+Reported to DP Officer on (date):

 Reported to other internal stakeholders (details, dates):

-For use of DP Officer/FOI Officer:
+For use of DP Officer:

-Notification to Data Protection Commissioner YES/NO If YES, notified on:
+Notification to Data Protection Commissioner YES/NO If YES, notified on: Details:

-Details:

-Notification to data subjects YES/NO If YES, notified on:
+Notification to data subjects YES/NO If YES, notified on: Details:

-Details:

-Notification to other external, YES/NO If YES, notified on:
+Notification to other external, regulator/stakeholder YES/NO If YES, notified on: Details:

-regulator/stakeholder Details: